oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

-By listening for the events that the oidc-middleware library provides, you can safely start your Node server as soon as the OIDC setup has finished, thereby solving any timing problems you might have run into otherwise.
+By listening for the events that the oidc-middleware library provides, you can safely start your Node server as soon as the OIDC setup has finished, thereby solving any timing problems, you might have run into otherwise.

 ## Test It Out